-Offering an FSU online program?
-ODL monitors regulations related to distance learning and FSU's membership in SARA.* To ensure the university meets regulatory obligations, we provide information and support to colleges and departments regarding out-of-state marketing and recruiting, out-of-state field placement reporting, and professional licensure notification.
+ODL monitors regulations related to distance learning and FSU's membership in SARA*.
+To ensure the university meets regulatory obligations, we provide information and support to colleges and departments regarding out-of-state field placement reporting, professional licensure notification, and out-of-state marketing and recruiting.

 Marketing & Recruiting